 Paul Weldrick started his PhD project in Paunov Research Group at the Department of Chemistry and Biochemistry of the University of Hull in October 2017.
+He graduated with PhD in Chemistry in April 2021.
+Currently he is doing a Post-doc at the University of Leeds.

 PhD supervisors: Prof. Vesselin N. Paunov (PI) and Prof Matthew Hardman (Co-PI)